Portsmouth dog kennels and stray dogsLast updated: 14 November 2013 12:49 UK

 - donations - you can pledge single or monthly amounts.
 100% of your donation will go toward helping the dogs in our care

 - sponsorship - sponsor a kennel for just £10 a month, and you'll be featured on our 'Friends of the Kennels' board, as well as receiving regular updates about kennel news and events throughout the year

 - walkies - volunteer to walk one of the dogs we have in the kennels and discover the joy of a walk with a canine companion.

 Restrictions on where you can take your dog in Portsmouth

-Not only is dog mess unpleasant, it can also be very dangerous - the faeces can contain the roundworm Toxocara Canis.
+Not only is dog mess unpleasant, it can also be dangerous - dog faeces can contain a roundworm called Toxocara Canis.
 It is your responsibility as a dog owner to clear up after your dog.
-Failing to clear up is an offence and you can be prosecuted, or given a fixed penalty notice, which is currently £75.00 - please follow the link for more information on dog fouling.
+Failing to clear up is an offence and you can be prosecuted, or given a fixed penalty notice, which is currently £75.